Fundamentals: Running A Macro

 Whitespace

 SmartCAM skips over blank lines in your macro file.
-Using blank lines to group together related functionality, along with comments, is a good idea.
+Using blank lines to group related functionality, along with comments, is a good idea.

 SmartCAM also skips over other whitespace characters, such as spaces and tabs.
-As long as the spaces and tabs do not cause macro key words to be broken.
+As long as the spaces and tabs do not cause macro keywords to be broken.
 Examples:

 #S = #S + 1 // this is valid